Orlando-Gama/alx-low_level_programming/0x18-dynamic_libraries/README.md

-Project Name: 0x18.
+0x18.
 C - Dynamic libraries
-C

 0. A library is not a luxury but one of the necessities of life mandatory